 About Latin American History Month

 Latin American Heritage Month (LAHM) has been celebrated by Latincouver with events in Vancouver since 2019.
 In the United States, it has been a recognized occasion since 1988.
-Before that, from the late 1960s until the late 1980s, it was recognized in the USA as Hispanic Heritage Week (so for a much shorter period of time and not a full month).
+Before that, from the late 1960s until the late 1980s, it was recognized in the USA as Hispanic Heritage Week (so not for a full month).
 In both cases, the recognition was established as an act of federal law.

-The Parliament of Canada declared October as Latin American Heritage Month.
-Our government did that in 2018.
+The Parliament of Canada declared October as Latin American Heritage Month in 2018.
 In Canada’s case it’s for the full month of October.
 In the United States it’s from September 15th until October 15th.
 Why?
 September 15th was chosen as it’s the anniversary of when a number of Latin American colonies first gained their independence from Spain in the 1820s.

 Canada celebrates other cultural groups too.
 Black History Month, for example, happens in February, and Asian Heritage Month happens in May.
 June, meanwhile, has been declared both National Indigenous History Month and Filipino Heritage Month.
 In Vancouver, June is also recognized as Italian Heritage Month.
 See our article about Multicultural Heritage Months in Vancouver to learn more about other similar periods of cultural celebrations.